 Tip #1: When using the Garden of Life “Raw Protein” to keep the recipe “raw”, but feel free to use your favorite vanilla vegan protein powder.
 I use the scoop that comes inside the container.
 One scoop is considered to be “one serving” and is equal to 4 regular tablespoons.
 If you use a different brand of protein powder, just use a “one serving” amount since it may not necessarily be 4 regular tablespoons like the Garden of Life brand.

-Tip #2: You can use your favorite liquid sweetener and make this recipe either 100% raw by using raw organic honey or vegan by using maple syrup, coconut nectar, etc. This is what ‘holds” everything together.
-Just start with about 2 tablespoons of each and stir everything together until it gets to a paste-like consistency that will hold a ball shape.
+Tip #2: You can use your favorite liquid sweetener and make this recipe either 100% raw by using raw organic honey or keep them vegan by using maple syrup, coconut nectar, etc. This is what ‘holds” everything together.
+Just start with about 2 tablespoons of sweetener and stir everything together until it gets to a paste-like consistency that will hold a ball shape.
 You can add an extra tablespoon if you need to.
 I don’t like too much sweetness in mine so I only use enough to hold them together, not for the “sweetness”.

 Tip #4: This recipe makes approximately 20 small balls or 10 larger sized balls, depending on how big you make them.